A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections and crowned sections

-Niederle \cite[p.\ 121 and p.\ 125]{Niederle_1989} has shown that the decomposition of a tower of sections into sections is unique, and that a poset of width at most three has not the fixed point property iff it has a tower of nice sections as retract.
-We conclude that an automorphic poset $P$ of width at most 3 not being a tower of nice sections is not minimal automorphic.
-Moreover, for $P = S_1 \oplus \cdots \oplus S_n$ being a tower of nice sections $S_1, \ldots S_n$, it is not hard to see that $P$ is minimal automorphic iff $S_i$ is minimal automorphic for every $i \in [1,n]$.
+Niederle \cite[p.\ 121 and p.\ 125]{Niederle_1989} has shown that the decomposition of a tower of sections into sections is unique, and that a poset of width at most three has not the fixed point property iff it has a proper retract which is a tower of nice sections.
+We conclude that a minimal automorphic poset $P$ of width at most three must be a tower of nice sections.
+Moreover, if $P = S_1 \oplus \cdots \oplus S_n$ is a tower of nice sections $S_1, \ldots S_n$, it is not hard to see that $P$ is minimal automorphic iff $S_i$ is minimal automorphic for every $i \in [1,n]$.
 The objects we have to deal with in investigating minimal automorphic posets of width three are thus the nice sections of width three.

 In a nice section $P$ not being a 2-antichain, the level-pairs $P(0,1)$ and $P(h_P-1,h_P)$ must form 6-crowns.
 The only nice sections of height 0, 1, and 2 are thus the 2-antichains, the 6-crowns, and the 6-crown stacks of height 2.
 All three are minimal automorphic.
 Two nice sections with height 3 are shown in Figure \ref{fig_N2h3}.
 Both contain a 4-crown stack of height 2 as retract.